aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     That will set up your server as a service that automatically restarts should it crash or should you reboot the server.

     And, just like before, Site.js will automatically provision your Let’s Encrypt certificates the first time you hit your site via your domain name.
 All you have to do ensure is that your `hostname` is set properly on your server.
+To check and set your hostname, use the `hostnamectl` command.

     ### Sync

-    So you have (a) your local copy of your site and you’ve deployed (b) a live production server.
-How do you get your site from A to B?
+    So you have (a) your local copy of your site and (b) you’ve deployed a live production server.
+How do you get your site from A to B as you continue to work on it?

     Simple!